StreakYC/live-set/README.md

 every `value` currently in the input `liveSet` where `removal` is a Promise which will resolve after the `value` is removed from the input `liveSet`.

+## Bundling Note

+To use this module in browsers, a CommonJS bundler such as Browserify or Webpack should be used.

+LiveSet's code adds additional checks in some places if `process.env.NODE_ENV` is not set to "production".
+If you're using Browserify, then setting the NODE_ENV environment variable to "production" is enough to disable these checks.
+Webpack may require additional configuration.

+The additional checks make sure that the Set passed to `setValues` and the Set returned from the `values()` method are not modified.

 ## Types

 [Flow](https://flowtype.org/) type declarations for this module are included!